 Still, even when traveling on the cheap, Lofoten was a unique experience that we are eager to repeat.

 Still, traveling cheap, Lofoten was a unique experience that we are eager to repeat.

 BREAKDOWN OF EXPENSES

-- Tromso: It is the furthest from Lofoten (7 hours by car) of the three options, but the frequency of flights is higher and the prices lower.
+- Tromso: It is the furthest of the three options from Lofoten (7 hours by car), but flights are cheaper and more frequent.

-- Evenes: It’s right in Lofoten, but flights are scarce and the price increase.
+- Evenes: It’s right in Lofoten, but flights are scarce and expensive.

-We, since flights were significantly cheaper, flew to Tromso reducing our travel budget to Lofoten.
+Since flights were significantly cheaper, we flew to Tromso to reduce our travel budget to Lofoten.

 The flight tickets with two stopovers to Tromso from Madrid cost 200€ round trip, with a checked bag.

 Total flight expenses = 200 € per person *

 * Note: Price for flights from Spain.
 However, from other countries such as the United States, flights to Lofoten are very expensive (above $ 1,000).– still worth the trip nonetheless!